 Excess heat can have detrimental effects on a PCB:

-• Performance degradation: The component’s efficiency decreases with temperature, resulting in performance throttling and possible failures.
+- Performance degradation: The component’s efficiency decreases as temperature rises, leading to performance throttling and potential failures.

-• Reduction in component lifespan: High temperatures hasten the deterioration of electronic components, perhaps resulting in an early failure.
+- Reduction in component lifespan: High temperatures accelerate the deterioration of electronic components, potentially leading to early failure.

 Effective Thermal Management Strategies